 - 2 tablespoons brown sugar or unrefined sugar, plus more for sprinkling

 - 1 tablespoon baking powder

-- 2 tablespoons plant-based milk for brushing biscuits
+- 2 tablespoons non-dairy milk or more coconut milk, for brushing biscuits

 - Preheat oven to 425˚F.

 - Thinly slice peaches and add them to a mixing bowl.
 Gently fold in brown sugar, cornstarch, lemon zest and juice, nutmeg and vanilla bean.
 Leave the blackberries out for now.